Power Ranger Toys

 Pros:

-- Great display piece with solid nostalgic appeal
+• Excellent display piece with genuine nostalgic appeal

-- Lights and sounds add to the experience
+• Lights and sounds add a nice touch to the experience

-- Comes with multiple coins, a stand, and belt buckle
+• Comes with multiple coins, a display stand, and belt buckle

 Cons:

-- Some users mention issues with coin recognition
+• A few users have reported issues with coin recognition

-- Better for display than rough everyday play
+• Better suited for display than for rough daily play

 Power Rangers Lightning Collection Mighty Morphin MMPR Morpher